linhlpv/linhlpv.github.io/_pages/about.md

 2023
 ------
-- 12/23: My paper on Cross domain in Reinforcement Learning with Deficient Support was accepted for *oral* presentation at [AAMAS 2024](https://www.aamas2024-conference.auckland.ac.nz/) in Auckland, New Zealand.
+- 12/23: My paper on Cross domain in Reinforcement Learning with Deficient Support was accepted (Oral presentation) at [AAMAS 2024](https://www.aamas2024-conference.auckland.ac.nz/) in Auckland, New Zealand.
 Grateful to my supervisors for their invaluable support.

 2022
 ------